invoice-x/invoicex-gui/DEVELOP.rst

 Development Guide
 -----------------

 1. Fork the `main repository <https://github.com/invoice-x/invoicex-gui>`_.
 Click on the 'Fork' button near the top of the page.
-This creates a copy of the code under your account on the GitHub server. (optional)
+This creates a copy of the code under your account on the GitHub server.

 2. Clone this copy to your local disk: